-Something else that helps keep your goldfish alive for as long as possible is a fairly good sized tank.
-Goldfish will grow according to the space which they are allotted to live in.
+Something else that helps keep your goldfish alive for as long as possible is a fairly good-sized tank.
+Goldfish will grow according to the space in which they are allotted to live in.
 A small tank will restrict their growth, but that is not all.

 The best way to solve this problem is to have a large tank.
 This is because as there are more fish in the tank, a small tank, the amount of dissolved organic matter increases, and that can cause spikes in ammonia and nitrate levels (more here on Ammonia levels), both things which are quite deadly to fish.

 The Goldfish Diet

 Goldfish do not require very much protein to survive, actually much less than many other fish.
 Goldfish like a well-balanced diet that is very high in fiber, has lots of minerals, vitamins, and nutrients, and consists of between 20 to 30 percent protein.

 A goldfish loves to eat, but it will get full quickly.
-Over feeding them will leave you with uneaten food floating around in the fish tank, food that will decompose and change the water chemistry in the tank.
-If you are over feeding your goldfish you may notice excessive algae growth, cloudy water , very small worms, fungus, and very low dissolved oxygen levels, all of which can be harmful to your goldfish.
+Overfeeding them will leave you with uneaten food floating around in the fish tank, food that will decompose and change the water chemistry in the tank.
+If you are overfeeding your goldfish, you may notice excessive algae growth, cloudy water , very small worms, fungus, and very low dissolved oxygen levels, all of which can be harmful to your goldfish.